-- (1) Is it possible that RPL reduces the use of persistent storage for maintaining state information? - (2) In most cases, the node reboots will happen very rarely.
+- (1) Is it possible that RPL removes the use of persistent storage for maintaining state information? - (2) In most cases, the node reboots will happen very rarely.
 Thus doing a persistent storage book-keeping for handling node reboot might not make sense.
-Is it possible to consider signaling (especially after the node reboots) so as to avoid maintaining this persistent state?
-Is it possible to use one-time on-reboot signalling to recover some state information? - (3) It is necessary that RPL avoids using persistent storage as far as possible.
+Is it possible to consider signaling (especially after the node reboots) so as to avoid maintaining

+(3) It is necessary that RPL avoids using persistent storage as far as possible.
 Ideally, extensions to RPL should consider this as a design requirement especially for 6LR and 6LN nodes.
 DTSN and PathSequence are the primary state variables which have major impact.

-10.6.
+14.6.
 Implementation Notes